RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/viewing-editing-database.md

 can have multiple databases, you can add one to a Subscription by clicking on the **+** below each Subscription table.

-On the "View Database" page you will see four important icons next to the title of the page:
+On the "View Database" page you see four important icons next to the title of the page:

 - The pencil icon is for [editing the database](#edit-a-database)